snake-biscuits/bsp_tool/docs/extensions.md

 # `bsp_tool` Extensions
 `bsp_tool/extensions` holds various extension scripts that use bsp_tool to do various operations

+> NOTE: Extensions generally use external libraries, check requirements.txt for dependencies!

+> NOTE: Extensions are experimental and do not have tests

 ## archive.py
 This script requires no dependencies